Skip to main content

 • Connect to an existing AI model in an external platform such as AWS SageMaker, Google Vertex AI, or Databricks.
 Note that these models are not uploaded and hosted in Salesforce.
 Salesforce accesses them via an API.

-• Manage all these AI models in one place.
+• Manage all these models in one place.

-Einstein Studio is a tab within Data Cloud where you access and manage your organization’s AI models.
+AI Models is a tab within Data 360 is where you access and manage your organization’s predictive and generative models.
 You can sort and search the models, or open them to see more details, modify settings, or view metrics.
-In other words, Einstein Studio is your base for your AI models.

 • Predictive Models, which use machine learning to predict future outcomes for use cases such as estimating the likelihood of attrition or conversion.